Women and the Software Industry: The Truth about Stereotypes, Retention, and the Gender Gap

 3. Networking & Mentoring

 I’ve also found that connecting with other women in the industry is essential for combating the feelings of isolation and self-doubt that often plague women in the STEM fields.
 Getting to know other women in my field, especially Lane Halley (@thinknow) and Kendra Shimmell (@kshimmell), has contributed to my own self-confidence.
 Working with them and witnessing how successful they are in their careers has helped me appreciate my own, and it also inspires me to set higher goals and work even harder.
-Here at AO, my colleague Mary has been a great friend and support as well.
+Here at Atomic Object, my colleague Mary has been a great friend and support as well.

 Likewise, those of us who are more established in our chosen STEM field should be constantly reaching out to and mentoring the younger women entering our field.
 Doing this will directly contribute to minimizing stereotype threat and help us begin to close the gender gap in STEM fields.

 At Cooper UX Bootcamp, Kendra and I had a very honest conversation about what it’s like to be a woman in the software industry.
 At one point, I think I asked her if she had any advice for me.
 Her words still ring in my ears whenever I feel like I’m having trouble fitting into my field: “Girl, just be yourself!
 Be proud of who you are!”
 And while that might feel like a cliche, I think Kendra’s advice really cuts to the core of how we as women can be more effective in our careers.